 CPM keeps the project on track.
 It allows for a mathematical formula to predict the conclusion of the project.

 A schedule also allows the work to be prioritized.
-It also gives the contractors the option to assign resources to complete the work efficiently.
+It also gives commercial contractors in Austin Texas the option to assign resources to complete the work efficiently.
 A CPM project schedule allows the team to assign responsibilities and costs and ensure each phase of the project is on track.
 A schedule also forecasts the costs, the expenditures of labor hours, and delays over the project.